zamfofex/dummyette/documentation/main.md

 deno run -A .../dummyette/main.js idle
 ~~~

 Sets up a connection with lichess and keeps rejecting all incoming challenges.
-Ignores all ongoing games.
+This will ignore all ongoing games.

 the `resign` action
 ---